 Ideally, supply chains are designed to flow seamlessly.
 The journey that products take as they travel from their raw material state to the end user’s hands is supposed to function like clockwork.

-Fortunately, there are steps you can take to fortify your organization and maintain manufacturing success, even amid an upturned economy and supply chain disruption.
+Fortunately, there are steps you can take to fortify your organization and maintain manufacturing success, even amid supply chain disruption.

 8 Tips for Navigating Supply Chain Disruption